ropensci/roweb3/content/blog/2022-06-02-chatops-review-system-github/index.md

 It is a **Ruby codebase** that can

 be * **configured** and **extended**,
-* then be **deployed** on for instance Heroku where it is on all the time,
+* then be **deployed** on a service like Heroku where it is always on and listening,
 * and hook into **GitHub issues or pull requests** via, well, **webhooks**. 🪝

-Every time a new issue is opened, every time an issue comment is created, their contents are sent to the deployed app.
+Every time a new issue is opened, every time an issue comment is created, its contents are sent to the deployed app.
-If it corresponds to the **regular expression** of a **registered command**, something happens: a check is launched somewhere, a database is updated, information is copied back to the GitHub issue, etc.
+If it corresponds to the **regular expression** of a **registered command**, predefined steps are launched: a check is launched somewhere, a database is updated, information is copied back to the GitHub issue, etc.

 The "visible" bot is the [**GitHub account used as bot face**](https://github.com/ropensci-review-bot): commands are addressed to it, and a "Personal" Access Token of its is used to post GitHub issue comments.

 The initial set of possible commands and actions is the [list](https://buffy.readthedocs.io/en/latest/available_responders.html) of buffy **responders**.
 One can add responders by writing buffy code following [documented instructions](https://buffy.readthedocs.io/en/latest/custom_responder.html).
-Note that one of the responders allows to launch a GitHub Action Workflow which can circumvent absence of Ruby knowledge on a team -- although a pure Ruby responder would be faster.
+Note that one of the responders allows launching a GitHub Action Workflow which can circumvent the absence of Ruby knowledge on a team -- although a pure Ruby responder would be faster.
 You can also send a call to any API, so if you can build an external API, you can really implement many things.

 ## The editorial bot generator is for you if...